Patent Litigation Finance

 Patent owners need capital to enforce their rights

 Patent litigation is expensive.
 Many valid claims go unenforced simply because rights-holders cannot afford to litigate.
-Litigation finance closes this gap, enabling meritorious cases to proceed and giving investors access to an asset class historically reserved for large institutions.
+Litigation finance closes this gap, enabling meritorious cases to proceed that would otherwise go unpursued.

 Risk Profile